xuanjiao/Desktop_ticketing_software/README.md

 ## 1. Introduction

-Log X is a QT GUI application.
-It communicate with ticket device with serial port, and it can query, insert, delete data in MySQL database.
+Log X is a QT GUI application designed for a customer called ''Setup''.
+It communicate with ticket device with through serial communication.
+It can query, insert, delete ticket information data in MySQL database.

 ## 2. Introduction of GUI